 Flex-office and desk-sharing are new forms of organization, meaning that workstations are no longer rigidly distributed among employees.
 However, a distinction should be made :

-Flex-office means no longer allocating a specific workstation to an employee.
+Flex-office (or flex desk) means no longer allocating a specific workstation to an employee.
 As a result, the company sets up different types of spaces that employees can use freely, according to their desires, missions, and projects.
 In this type of organization, we often find accessible offices, meeting rooms, concentration areas with acoustic booths, coworking rooms, etc. Sometimes these spaces are also open to the reservation, so each employee can easily anticipate their week.
 At the same time, employees can also choose to work from home at a pace agreed upon with their manager.

 Desk sharing consists of sharing the same space or fixed office between several company employees.
 It is generally carried out between employees of the same team to encourage exchanges on familiar subjects directly from their workstations.
 Therefore, it regularly has the same characteristics as the open-space format.
 And finally, this concept allows everyone to keep their bearings while stimulating creativity and collaboration.
 So it’s a great way to strengthen team spirit & avoid individual offices, which are sometimes too far away from other employees.